 - The agreement was changed or modified without knowledge

-- The document was signed without reading or comprehension (i.e. didn’t understand what different terms meant, or signed as part of an unrelated packet of papers)
+- The parties signed the document without reading or comprehension (i.e. didn’t understand what different terms meant, or signed as part of an unrelated packet of papers)

 - Lack of independent counsel for each spouse